-Real assets: Real estate investment trusts (REITs) and infrastructure have attractive valuations compared to global equities.
+Real assets (REITs) and infrastructure have attractive valuations compared to global equities.
 While the office sector faces challenges, it is only a small portion of the overall REIT market.
-The end of Fed rate hikes should favour REITs over equities.
-Oil has benefited from the OPEC+ supply cuts to push toward \$100 per barrel.
+The end of Fed rate hikes should favor REITs over equities.
+Oil has benefited from the OPEC+ supply cuts to push toward US\$100 per barrel.
 The upside appears limited, however given the subdued Chinese economy.
 This should also weigh on agricultural prices and base metals.
 Recession risks for developed economies are a further headwind.